 - Raise the proportion of students securing the Basics 9-4 and 9-5 in English and Maths to narrow the gap between school and national results.
 E&M match up needs to be more secure in 2020. - Ensure that boys make the similar/above average progress compared to boys nationally.
 The 2019 P8 for boys is (-0.46) below the figure achieved nationally by boys (-0.28).
-This is predicted to be in line with the national average in 2020. - Ensure boys secure the best possible grades in English GCSE. - In 2019 Attainment and Progress in English literature was disappointing.
+This is predicted to be in line with the national average in 2020. - In 2019 Attainment and Progress in English literature was disappointing.
 There has been considerable reflection following our excellent English Literature results in 2018 (where we were ranked in the top 5 schools in Hampshire for progress).
-It is anticipated that in 2020 that results will return to the figures produced in 2018. - Maintain the strong attainment levels secured last year in GCSE Sciences. - In 2019 (Using FFT data) students made progress below the national average in English Literature (157 students), Geography (105 students), French (37 students), Spanish (14 students), Chemistry (10 students) Health and Social Care (35 students). - Continue to improve the attainment and progress of our disadvantaged students.
+It is anticipated that in 2020 that results will return to the figures produced in 2018. - Maintain the strong attainment levels secured last year in GCSE Sciences. - In 2019 (using FFT data) students made progress below the national average in English Literature (157 students), Geography (105 students), French (37 students), Spanish (14 students), Chemistry (10 students) Health and Social Care (35 students). - Continue to improve the attainment and progress of our disadvantaged students. - Maintain high expectations around behaviour to ensure all students can develop positive attitudes to learning.

-Self-Evaluation of 'Behaviour and Attitudes'
+Self-Evaluation of 'Behaviour and Attitudes' are Good